 And looks–do you like the looks of the breed?

 Here’s a duck breed comparison chart.
-Swipe to the side to see three more categories, “Flying,” “Foraging,” and “Mothering.”
+Swipe to the side to see two more categories, “Flying” and “Mothering.”
 If you’re on a desktop computer, there is a scroll bar at the bottom of the chart to allow you to scroll horizontally to view the other categories.

 Here’s a list of duck breeds with a link to a complete guide to each duck breed (although this list is still in progress and some breeds are missing).
 Click on a breed name to see pictures of the duck breed and read about its history, use, egg production, meat production, appearance, and more.